 - Bring a large pot of salted water to boil.

 - Finely chop the onion and add it in a non-stick pan with the cubed bacon.
 Turn on the heat to medium and fry for 2-3 minutes.
-The bacon fat should be enough to sauté the onion, but you can add a drizzle of oil if necessary.
+The bacon fat should be enough to sautรฉ the onion, but you can add a drizzle of oil if necessary.

 - Meanwhile, chop all the mushrooms and then add them to the pan.
 Add also the tomato paste to caramelize.
 Cook for 4-5 minutes.
 All the ingredients should caramelize together but not burn.
 Regulate the heat accordingly.

 - Toss the pasta in the boiling water and cook according to the package instructions.
-Drain it 1-2 minutes before it’s ready to finish cooking in the sauce.
+Drain it 1-2 minutes before itโs ready to finish cooking in the sauce.

 - Add the cream to the sauce and a few tablespoons of the Porcini water (filter it if necessary).
 Turn down the heat to low and simmer for 5-10 minutes.

 - Serve with freshly chopped parsley on top.
+You can also add some Parmesan cheese and freshly grated black pepper to serve.

 Nutrition